The No. 1 Employee Retention Strategy That Actually Works

 - Qualitative data (interviews, focus groups);

-- People analytics data (use a performance management tool like Mirro).
+- Use a performance management tool

 Regardless of how you structure your organizational culture audit, talk to your HR team and get them involved.
 We also recommend taking a stand yourself as an executive by having 1:1 sessions with your key team members and gathering their feedback.